mantidproject/mantid/docs/source/algorithms/MonteCarloAbsorption-v1.rst

    * average the accumulated attentuation factors over `NEvents` and assign this as the correction factor for this :math:`\lambda_{step}`.

-#. finally, perform an interpolation through the unsimulated wavelength points
+#. finally, interpolate through the unsimulated wavelength points using the selected method

 Usage
 -----